SF-WDI-LABS/take-home-coding-challenge-workshop/notes.md

 **Examples:**

-- Parse the given log file for some information.
-(Find the total number of errors with a status code in the 400s.)
+- Parse the given log file to find the total number of errors with a status code in the 400s.
 - Design and code a system for tracking users’ budgets.
 - Implement a front end based on a screenshot or screenshots.